BACK TO K-9 KIM’S CORNER

 There are losses where a piece of you is never retrieved.
 Some defeats leave more than just a blemish on your record.

 Marcos Villegas of FightHub TV conducted some really solid interviews this week with the likes of Vergil Hunter and Kenny Porter, who expressed concern over the possibility of an immediate rematch.
-I spoke to two other well-known trainers, who flat out told me that not only would they not authorize a return bout if Spence was their boxer, they wouldn't even let him back in in the ring for at least the rest of the year.
+I spoke to two other well-known trainers, who flat out told me that not only would they not authorize a return bout if Spence was their boxer, they wouldn't even let him back in the ring for at least the rest of the year.

 Crawford-Spence needed to happen.